 In this tutorial, we will show you how to install Fail2Ban on Debian 11.
 For those of you who didn’t know, Fail2Ban is an intrusion prevention framework written in the Python programming language.
 This service will help prevent unwanted logins by banning nefarious IP addresses from gaining access to your server.
-Whereas, other basic functions are monitor log files, searches for predefined patterns, and temporarily block IP addresses.
+Whereas, other basic functions are monitoring log files, searching for predefined patterns, and temporarily blocking IP addresses.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of Fail2Ban on a Debian 11 (Bullseye).

 - A server running one of the following operating systems: Debian 11 (Bullseye).

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 non-root sudo useror access to the